yinntag/Multi-scale-deep-feature-learning/README.md

 Run `python main.py` to train and test on several HAR datasets.
 # Contributing
 We appreciate all contributions.
-Please do not hesitate to let me know if you have any problems during the reproduction.
+Please do not hesitate to let me know if you have any problems during the reproduction (yinntag@gmail.com).

 # Citation
 ```